Price comparison from over 24,000 stores worldwide

 Those with simplistic security needs—perhaps to scare off intruders from breaking into a shed far from the house—might find a use for Swann’s kit, but don’t let the rock-bottom price fool you.
 There’s just not enough to get excited about here to recommend it to anyone in a home setting.

-Swann Smart Home Alarm System (model SSH-KIT01)
+Best Prices Today: Smart Home Alarm System (model SSH-KIT01)